prakhar728/Smol_bet/docs/phase2.md

 ## **Escrow Creation on Aurora**
 1. Call the **SideBet Escrow Factory** on Aurora Testnet to create a new **bet contract** (parameters: participants, stake, description/terms).
 2. On success, the **resolver** transfers the combined stake (**2 × amount**) into the newly created escrow contract.
-3. The bet status transitions to **active** once escrow funding is confirmed on-chain.
+3. The bet status transitions to **active** once escrow funding is confirmed onchain.

 ---